Home page

 Volunteers

-- Plant surveys and measurement of ‘fire traits’ as part of a state-wide biodiversity monitoring across Victoria.
-Contact Kate Senior.
+- Plant surveys and measurement of fire-related traits as part of large-scale biodiversity monitoring.

-- Bird surveys in fire-prone heathlands, forests and woodlands across Victoria.
-Contact Michelle Gibson.
+- Mammal surveys in fire-prone heathlands, forests and woodlands across southeastern Australia.

 Students

-There are a range of options for students to start doing research with us at the University of Melbourne including: a Master of Science (Ecosystem Science) (a two-year course which includes coursework and a major research project), a Master of Philosophy (Science) (a two-year course working on a research project) and a Doctor of Philosophy (Science) (a four-year PhD program).
-A range of scholarships are available from the University.
+There are a range of options for students to start doing research with us at the University of Melbourne including: a Bachelor of Science (Degree with Honours) (a one-year program for students who have achieved academic excellence and wish to build upon their undergraduate degree), a Master of Ecosystem Management and Conservation (a two-year program of coursework that can include a research project), a Master of Philosophy (Science) (a two-year program working on a research project), and a Doctor of Philosophy (Science) (a four-year PhD program).
+A range of scholarships are available from the University, and we regularly host interns from international institutions.

 Early Career Researchers

-A range of grants are available for early career researchers at University of Melbourne including McKenzie Postdoctoral Fellowships.
-The School of Ecosystem and Forest Sciences is keen to support applications for Discovery Early Career Researcher Awards (DECRA).
+A range of grants are available for early career researchers at University of Melbourne including McKenzie Postdoctoral Research Fellowships.
+The School of Agriculture, Food and Ecosystem Sciences is also keen to support applications for Discovery Early Career Researcher Awards (DECRA).

 Visitors

 Visitors are always welcome.
 We’re based in Biosciences 1 (Building 123) at Parkville, University of Melbourne.
-We run a weekly lab meeting on Monday afternoon that we encourage visitors to attend.
+We run a weekly lab meeting on Tuesday mornings that we encourage visitors to attend.
 For longer visits, we can point you to some schemes for visiting fellowships.
 Please contact Luke Kelly directly if you’re interested in visiting us.